Timendus/3d-vipr-maze/README.md

 referenced by the decision tree.
 I wrote a quick script to figure that out, and was able to knock six or seven images off.
 This reduced the size of the screen data to "only" 2760 bytes.
 Yay! 🎉

-Finally, we're at the point where I can build a binary that is less than the magical 3.5K.
+Finally, we're at the point where I could build a binary that is less than the magical 3.5K.
 62 bytes less, to be precise.
 This makes it small enough to run on most modern Chip-8 interpreters, including SCHIP interpreters.
 To be able to run on SCHIP I had to make a few minor adjustments to the decompression algorithm though.
 Changes that would break the program in the "normal" interpreters.
-So I once again wrote a small script, this time to do some pre-processing, so I can write things like this in my code:
+So I once again wrote a small script, this time to do some preprocessing, so I can write things like this in my code:

 ```